 Reflecting on his time at the University of Reading, Tim is grateful for the transferable skills he picked up, that he is now using in everyday work.

 "On an individual level I took away the passion to look for answers, to metaphorically dig-deeper and explore the reason why - such as doing a root-cause analysis.
 Assessing and fixing the underlying problem to improve your service rather than focusing on alleviating the impact.
 Every workplace in the world has problems, if you have the passion to solve these then you will likely do well."

-Our Archaeology graduates go on to work in a diverse range of sectors including: archaeology and heritage; construction and surveying; media; science; law; financial services; teaching; and other occupations where logic and critical thinking are valued.
-94% of leavers are in work and/or study 15 months after the end of their course (Graduate Outcomes Survey 2017/18; First Degree responders from Archaeology after the end of their course).
+Our Archaeology graduates go on to work in a diverse range of sectors, including archaeology and heritage, construction and surveying, media, science, law, financial services, teaching and other occupations where logic and critical thinking are valued.
+94% of leavers are in work and/or study 15 months after graduation (Graduate Outcomes Survey 2017/18; First Degree responders from Archaeology).

 Find out more about our undergraduate courses